Data protection in Amazon CloudFront - Amazon CloudFront

 Restrict access to content served by an Application Load Balancer

 When you use CloudFront with an Application Load Balancer in Elastic Load Balancing as the origin, you can configure CloudFront to prevent users from directly accessing the Application Load Balancer.
 This allows users to access the Application Load Balancer only through CloudFront, ensuring that you get the benefits of using CloudFront.
-For more information, see Restricting access to Application Load Balancers.
+For more information, see Restrict access to Application Load Balancers.

 Use AWS WAF web ACLs

 You can use AWS WAF, a web application firewall service, to create a web access control list (web ACL) to restrict access to your content.
 Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, CloudFront responds to requests either with the requested content or with an HTTP 403 status code (Forbidden).
-For more information, see Using AWS WAF protections.
+For more information, see Use AWS WAF protections.

 Use geo restriction

 You can use geo restriction, also known as geoblocking, to prevent users in specific geographic locations from accessing content that you serve through a CloudFront distribution.
 There are several options to choose from when you configure geo restrictions.
-For more information, see Restricting the geographic distribution of your content.
+For more information, see Restrict the geographic distribution of your content.